lisongxu/CSCE156-Lab-Java-File/readme.md

 * Test your programs locally on your computer using the provided JUnit test suite.

-   1. Expand the `src/test/java` directory, then expand the `unl.soc` package, and then double click on the `BaseballTests.java` file to open it.
+   1. Expand the `src/test/java` directory, then expand the `unl.soc` package, and then double-click on the `BaseballTests.java` file to open it.
    2. Run the test suite by clicking the usual "Play" button.
    3. Fix any errors and completely debug your programs.